 The antibiotic chloramphenicol was released in the 1950s without adequate testing in infants and children.
 As use of the drug became more common, reports of a serious and often fatal reaction called the Grey Baby Syndrome surfaced.
 This reaction was related to slow clearance of the drug in infants as compared to adults, due to deficiency in hepatic glucuronyl transferase in infants.
 Similarly, though less devastating, widespread use of tetracycline in children was subsequently shown to be associated with dental dysplasia.

-EXP Podcast #775: Summer Game Fest 2025 debrief
+EXP Podcast #789: The Game Awards 2025 Announcements

 -